Taipei 101: Height

 Various sources, including the building's owners, give the height of Taipei 101 as 508 m, roof height and top floor height as 448 m and 438 m.
 This lower figure is derived by measuring from the top of a 1.2 m platform at the base.
-CTBUH standards, though, include the height of the platform in calculating the overall height, as it represents part of the man-made structure and is above the level of the surrounding pavement.
+CTBUH standards include the height of the platform in calculating the overall height, as it represents part of the man-made structure and is above the level of the surrounding pavement.
 Taipei 101 displaced the Petronas Towers as the tallest building in the world by 57.3 m.
 The record it claimed for greatest height from ground to pinnacle was surpassed by the Burj Khalifa in Dubai, which is 829.8 m in height.
-Taipei 101's records for roof height and highest occupied floor briefly passed to the Shanghai World Financial Center in 2008, which in turn yielded these records as well to the Burj.
+Taipei 101's records for roof height and highest occupied floor briefly passed to the Shanghai World Financial Center in 2008, However, this record was surpassed by the Burj Khalifa in Dubai, United Arab Emirates in 2009.

+Taipei 101 was the world's tallest building, at 508.2 m as measured to its architectural top (spire), exceeding that of the Petronas Towers, which were previously the tallest skyscraper at 451.9 m.
+The height to the top of the roof, at 449.2 m, and highest occupied floor, at 439.2 m, surpassed the previous records of the Willis Tower: 442 m and 412.4 m, respectively.
+It also surpassed the 85-story, 347.5 m Tuntex Sky Tower in Kaohsiung as the tallest building in Taiwan and the 51-story, 244.15 m Shin Kong Life Tower as the tallest building in Taipei.